graysky2/kodi-standalone-service/README.md

 * xorg-server with xorg-xinit

 ## Notes
-Most users should not `/etc/X11/Xwrapper.config` since the created X server becomes the [controlling process](http://www.freedesktop.org/software/systemd/man/systemd.exec.html#StandardInput=) of the VT to which it is bound.
+Most users should not need `/etc/X11/Xwrapper.config` since the created X server becomes the [controlling process](http://www.freedesktop.org/software/systemd/man/systemd.exec.html#StandardInput=) of the VT to which it is bound.
 Most users does not mean all users.
 There have been reports of some AMD users still requiring this file.
 As well, users of Xorg's native modesetting driver may also require it.

 The recommendation is to first try starting `kodi.service` without it, but if the service fails to start X, you may need to create `/etc/X11/Xwrapper.config` which should contain the following:
 ```